Regio Basiliensis, Paneldiskussion, Bad Bellingen, am 3. Mai 2022. Foto/Photo: TES.

 Inflation and the euro

-The current inflation in Switzerland is around 2.5% but is approaching 10% in France and Germany.
-The euro’s depreciation against the Swiss Franc is significant as well.
+The current inflation rate in Switzerland is around 2.5%, but it is approaching 10% in France and Germany.
+The euro’s depreciation against the Swiss Franc is also significant.
 Until 2002, Germany still had a strong currency.
 In 2002: 1 DM : 1.55 CHF, May 2022: 1.
 Euro: 1.04 CHF.

 Conclusion